Relief from Joint and Several Liability § 6015

 - No factual argument can be made to support the deductibility of the expense.
-For example, the non-requesting spouse claimed $4,000 for security costs related to a home office, which were actually veterinary and food costs for the family’s two dogs.
+For example, the non-requesting spouse claimed $4,000 for security costs related to a home office, but the taxpayer did not have a home office.

 Regulation § 1.6015-2(c) states that a requesting spouse has knowledge or reason to know of an understatement if he or she actually knew of the understatement, or if a reasonable person in similar circumstances would have known of the understatement.
-Facts and circumstances considered in determining whether a requesting spouse had reason to know of an understatement include, but are not limited to:
+Facts that should be addressed when determining whether a requesting spouse had reason to know of an understatement include, but are not limited to:

 - The nature of the erroneous item and the amount of the erroneous item relative to other items;